Białowieża Forest: 20th-century wartime damage and restoration

-After the war, part of the forest was divided between Poland and the Belarusian SSR of the Soviet Union.
 The Soviet part was put under public administration while Poland reopened the Białowieża National Park in 1947.
 Belovezhskaya Pushcha was protected under Decision No. 657 of the Council of People's Commissars of the Soviet Union, 9 October 1944; Order No. 2252-P of the USSR Council of Ministers, 9 August 1957; and Decree No. 352 of the Byelorussian SSR Council of Ministers, 16 September 1991.

 In December 1991, the Belavezha Accords, the decision to dissolve the Soviet Union, were signed at a meeting in the Belarusian part of the reserve by the leaders of Ukraine, Russia and Belarus.

+Composition and ecology

+Since the forest contains the last remnants of old-growth forests in the North European Plain, it has been the subject of intensive research into the history, succession stages, and community composition of individual tree species and assemblages.

 Named oaks

 The forest contains a number of large, ancient pedunculate oaks (Quercus robur), some of which are individually named.
 Trunk circumferences are measured at breast height, 130 cm above the ground.